GeoMOER/moer-bsc-base-r/docs/units/_unit00/unit00-01_learning_environment.md

   caption: 'Image generated with DALL E: [**Environmental Informatics Marburg**](https://www.uni-marburg.de/en/fb19/disciplines/physisch/environmentalinformatics)'
 ---

-*This course is intended as a blended learning module, although the provided introductions, explanations and examples might be useful for self-study only, too.*
+*Find out how this course is supposed to work*

 <!--more-->

 ## HTML learning environment

 Your primary learning environment is this public homepage, which was created on GitHub.
 Here you find all learning materials, assignment tasks, and help.
 The structure is linear, so just work your way through it.
 Of course you can also jump freely between units, but this is not recommended for beginners.

-Please also not that the HTML learning environment has a FAQ page for recurring questions and a comment functionality on the first page of each unit.
+Please also note that the HTML learning environment has a FAQ page for recurring questions and a comment functionality on the first page of each unit.

 ## Flexible learning with deadlines